ferng/runlog-js/README.md

 Please refer to the [wiki] (https://github.com/ferng/runlog-js/wiki) for documentation

 ## Bugs, changes
-Go ahead and raise an issue in the [issues log] (https://github.com/ferng/runlog-js/issues) if something is broken or you feel something should be changes, added or removed
+Go ahead and raise an issue in the [issues log] (https://github.com/ferng/runlog-js/issues) if something is broken or you feel something should be changed, added or removed

 ## Change history